Eshaabhasin/Travel/README.md

 # 🚀 Travel Itinerary Builder

-A smart travel itinerary planner built with **React + Vite**, powered by **Gemini AI** and **Google Maps API**.
-This application helps users generate personalized travel plans with intelligent suggestions and route mapping for a seamless travel experience.
+A smart and intuitive travel planning app built with **React + Vite**, enhanced by **Gemini AI** and the **Google Maps API**.

+This powerful tool helps users create personalized travel itineraries with:

+- 🧠 **AI-powered suggestions** for destinations, activities, and accommodations
+- 🗺️ **Interactive route mapping** with real-time data from Google Maps
+- ✈️ **Optimized travel plans** tailored to user preferences and timeframes
+- 📍 **Seamless navigation** with location-based recommendations